LouisChu25/LouisChu25/README.md

 ### Hi there 👋

+> “A conscious human is driven by their conscience, not popular opinion.”
+Suzy Kassem

 <!--
 **LouisChu25/LouisChu25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.